zouloux/chimera/NEW-SERVER-SETUP.md

 - Edit config file with vi or any editor : `vi chimera.conf`
 - Update line `~^(?<service>.+)\.sub-domain\.domain\-name\.com$;` and replace
   with your Chimera root domain name, with dot escaped with `\`
+- Update `DOMAIN_NAME` on line 27 and 28 with generated domain ID from certbot.
+  If not sure, do `ls -la /etc/letsencrypt/live/`, sometimes Certbot adds an extension to the folder name.
 - Ex : `~^(?<service>.+)\.domain\-name\.com$;`

 4. Create chimera private network